co-cart/co-cart/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: "✨ Enhancement"
-about: If you have an idea to improve an existing feature or need something for development please let me know or better yet, submit a pull request.
+about: Suggest an idea to improve an existing feature
-title: ""
+title: "ISBAT ..."
-labels: ""
+labels: "priority:low, enhancement"
 assignees: ""
 ---